-The liver sits just under your ribs, on the right side of your abdomen.
-It manufactures bile and blood proteins, filters your blood, rids your body of harmful chemicals, and has other vital functions.
+The liver sits just under the ribs, on the right side of the abdomen.
+It manufactures bile and blood proteins, filters the blood, rids the body of harmful chemicals, and has other vital functions.

 Primary liver cancer

 Most people with primary liver cancer have hepatoma or hepatocellular cancer.
 This begins in the main type of liver cell, known as a hepatocyte.

 The cancer can occur as a single tumour and spread through the liver or it can start in many different cells across the liver.

 - cholangiocarcinoma — or bile duct cancer, which starts in the cells lining the bile ducts